 “Testing is a sunk cost – but the information it provides – must bring value to the business”

-A little explicit testing in a start-up, is usually enough.
+A little explicit testing in a startup, is usually enough.
 But if you are building an app for a broader audience, then explicit testing on some devices might be very important to you.
-Remember when you work on something you are using both parts of your brain and knowingly (or not) both testing and checking.
+Remember when you work on something you are using both parts of your brain.